atoptima/Coluna.jl/README.md

 You can suggest new features or ways to improve the package.

-You can also suggest new models in [ColunaDemos](https://github.com/atoptima/ColunaDemos.jl) for tests and benchmarks.
+You can also suggest and add new models in [ColunaDemos](https://github.com/atoptima/ColunaDemos.jl) for tests and benchmarks.

-You want to fix some bugs or code new features ?
-Let us know and we will help you!

 See the list of [contributors](https://github.com/atoptima/Coluna.jl/graphs/contributors) who make Coluna possible.